 - The final stage of water treatment might include water fluorination & softening (hardness removal).
-In region with a deficiency of freshwater but availability of sources of brackish & saline water, it may also be necessary to carry out water desalination.
+In regions with a deficiency of freshwater but the availability of sources of brackish & saline water, it may also be necessary to carry out water desalination.

-- Special water treatment, for example by radiation method, as well its purification fron specific contaminants including radioactive matters or particular highly toxic chemicals.
+- Special water treatment, for example by radiation method, as well its purification of specific contaminants including radioactive matters or particular highly toxic chemicals.

-- As pointed out earlier that all the above techniques may or may not be used for treating particular nature of water.
+- As pointed out earlier that all the above techniques may or may not be used for treating the particular nature of water.
 The necessity of a few or all of these treatments depends solely upon the quality of available raw water.
-Before we describe these techniques in details, let us summarize the functions served by each of these techniques in effecting purification of raw water.
+Before we describe these techniques in detail, let us summarize the functions served by each of these techniques in effecting the purification of raw water.

-- The effectiveness of sedimentation may however, be increased by mixing certain chemicals with water, to form flocculent precipitates, which carries the suspended particles as it settles.
+- The effectiveness of sedimentation may, however, be increased by mixing certain chemicals with water, to form flocculent precipitates, which carry the suspended particles as it settles.
 The process is called chemical coagulation.
 The finer particles in suspension, which may avoid settling in sedimentation basins even after using the chemical coagulation, may then be removed by filtering the water through filters.
 This process is called filtration